| |

 Step three

-Heat the Dutch oven on medium and once that has heated up, add 3 tablespoons of olive oil.
+Heat the Dutch oven on medium heat, and once that has heated up, add two tablespoons of olive oil.

 Step four

-Add the onion and bell pepper and sauté them for 8 minutes.
+Once the oil has heated up (or shimmers), add the onion and bell pepper and sauté them for 8 – 10 minutes.

 Step five

-Add the sliced mushrooms and two teaspoons of garlic paste and continue sautéing them for 2 minutes.
+Add the sliced mushrooms, two teaspoons of garlic paste, or 2 cloves of garlic, and crushed.
+Continue sautéing them for 2 minutes.

 Step six

-Add diced tomatoes, chili powder, cumin, dried oregano, dried basil and salt and pepper.
+Add the diced tomatoes, chili powder, cumin, chipotle powder, dried oregano, basil, salt, and pepper.
 Lower the heat under the pan and simmer it for 30 minutes.

 Step seven